vibbits/training-material/topics/git-introduction/tutorials/1_introduction/tutorial.md

 ---

-Git is an open-source tool that manages your project (files) by keeping track of each version of these files throughout its history.
+Git is an open-source tool that keeps track of the changes made to your project files throughout their history.

 Why should you version control?
 - **Keeping track of changes** to your files done by yourself or your collaborators.
 At any moment you can exploit the history of the project to see who wrote what on a particular day.
 It even allows you to go back to a specific version or undo specific edits.